vtavarez/tweete/README.md

 ## Setup

 1. Head to [developer.twitter.com](https://developer.twitter.com/en/apply-for-access) and apply for twitter api access.
-2. Generate a config.json file in the app public directory with your twitter api key and secret.
+2. Generate a `.env` file in the app root directory with your twitter api key and secret.

 ```
-./public/config.json

-{
-"key": KEY,
-"secret": SECRET
-}
+.env

+KEY=KEY
+SECRET=SECRET

 ```

 ## Run